Thom Darden: Pro football

+Over the course of his career he handled 45 punt returns for 285 return yards.
+Darden holds Cleveland Browns franchise records with 45 career interceptions, 10 single-season interceptions and 820 interception return yards.
+Two of Darden's Browns teams went to the playoffs.
+His rookie year, the 10–4 1972 Browns went to the 1972-73 NFL playoffs under head coach Nick Skorich, but lost in the first round to the Miami Dolphins 20–14.
+The 11–5 1980 Browns went to the 1980-81 NFL playoffs under head coach Sam Rutigliano, but lost in the first round to the Oakland Raiders 14–12.

 Darden was ranked 47th on the Cleveland Browns top 100 players list.

 Post football

+In 1985, government informant, David Rice, testified in Cuyahoga County Common Pleas Court that Darden was listed as a suspected dealer of cocaine in a document that he had been given by the Federal Bureau of Investigation while he was being wired with a hidden microphone.
+Darden was vociferous in his denial of the claim.

 Darden has served as a professional sports agent and represented Tony Boles.
 In 1990, he invested $25,000 in Boles by hosting him in Cleveland, Ohio and working him out with athletic trainers.
 At the time he was Cleveland-based sports agent.
 During Darden's career as an agent he represented an assortment of NFL and National Basketball Association players and prospects including Felix Wright and Chris Calloway.
-He was a supporter of Maurice Clarett's attempt to challenge the NFL Draft's eligibility rules.
+He was a supporter of Maurice Clarett's attempt to challenge the NFL draft's eligibility rules.
 In 1998, when the NFL reissued a franchise in Cleveland, Darden was part of one of the six bidding groups.
 In 1999, he owned a security company in Cedar Rapids, Iowa.
 As of 2006, Darden was a business consultant living in Cedar Rapids.